mckunkel/clas12docs/OfflineSoftware/source/plotting/histogram_plotting.rst

    f1.setParameter(4,  7.0);

    // Declare a random number generator based on the function
-   // and fill the histograms with rundomly generated numbers
+   // and fill the histograms with randomly generated numbers

    RandomFunc rndm = new RandomFunc(f1);